 The government has recently introduced the ‘Green Homes Scheme’ for homeowners to improve the energy efficiency of their home with help of a grant.
 We hope to see the government introduce more schemes and grants to improve the uptake on renewable energy sources – especially for businesses.

-As the years go by, renewable energy sources, such as wind and solar energy, are becoming far more affordable for the average person.
-This makes investing in renewable energy so much more accessible for companies in the UK.
+As the years go by, renewable energy sources, such as wind power and solar power (including solar PV panels and solar thermal energy), are becoming far more affordable for the average person.
+This makes investing in your own renewable energy so much more accessible for companies in the UK.
 In 2021, this trend will continue, making becoming a ‘green’ company that uses clean energy that much more attainable.

 More offshore wind farms